jgranstrom/gonode/README.md

 ## Error handling

 gonode comes with some error handling concerning the Go process as well as JSON parsing errors.
 On all errors, except for initialization, gonode will emit the `error` event with information regarding the event.
-Such events are raised for example when a panic occured within Go or when there are errors parsing JSON.
+Such events are raised for example when a panic occures within Go or when there are errors parsing JSON.
 The error object has two properties;
 * `parser`: `true` if the error is caused by internal parsing errors, otherwise `false.
 * `data`: Contains the actual error data which may be error output from Go possibly including stack trace